samueldosramos/dotfiles/README.md

 * [vscode.sh](install/vscode.sh) - move/replace VSCode [setting.json](vscode/setting.json) and install some plugins.
 * [npm.sh](install/npm.sh) - install npm packages.

+5. Install Ruby gem Sass

-5. Create a directory called Projects in Home directory for projects and development.
+6. Create a directory called Projects in Home directory for projects and development.
     **Note:** After setting everything up and logging in to Dropbox, I usually delete the Projects folder in Mac and I create a symbolic link with the Projects folder I have in Dropbox:

 ```